S-Curve - Lower Rock Climbing

 From the digital sign at the mouth of Big Cottonwood Canyon, drive 4.25 miles up canyon until the very obvious S-Curve in the road.
 There is a small parking lot and also room to park along the side of the road.
 Follow the Mill B North Fork trail on the north side of the road to the third swithback where a climber's trail branches off to the east to the base of the wall.
 Approach is about 5 minutes.
 Enjoy the stacked-rock figures scattered throughout the area (enhanced cairns??).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for S-Curve - Lower:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for S-Curve - Lower:

 Cross Town 5.11c 6c+ 24 VIII- 24 E4 6a Sport, 1 pitch, 60'

 Featured Route For S-Curve - Lower

 Black Monday 5.11a 6c 22 VII+ 22 E3 5c Utah